-- 2. Demonstrated potential for teaching, including successful performance in laboratory experiences in a variety of diverse learning environments.
+2. Demonstrated potential for teaching, including successful performance in laboratory experiences in a variety of diverse learning environments.
 All undergraduate laboratory experiences, lower-division and upper-division, will be for at least three weeks.
 Students in all programs must complete laboratory experiences in blocks of at least three hours.

-All secondary education junior block labs/clinicals must be completed in classrooms in which instructors are master's level teachers in the appropriate teaching field. - 3.
-Early childhood and elementary education students must complete an additional Five-Day Structured Field Experience during their junior block; secondary students must complete two additional Five-Day Structured Field Experiences during their junior block.
+Effective for laboratory experiences beginning in the Fall Semester 2016/2017 and thereafter, all early childhood education candidates shall include placements in at least two of the three main types of early education settings, i.e., early school grades (K-3), child care centers and homes, and Office of School Readiness programs.
+All secondary education junior block labs/clinicals must be completed in classrooms in which instructors are master's level teachers in the appropriate teaching field.

+- 3. Secondary students must complete two additional Five-Day Structured Field Experiences during their junior block.
 Placement(s) must be approved by the education faculty.
 These experiences must be completed in the appropriate teaching field(s) prior to the internship term, and must be in addition to and separate from regularly scheduled laboratory experiences.
 See education faculty advisor or the Education Office for details. - 4.
 Review of additions to student's portfolio by the education faculty. - 5.
 Application for internship; review of performance and approval by the education faculty. - 6.
 Failure to perform or conduct oneself according to the rules and guidelines for laboratory experiences, the five-day structured field experience or the internship can result in the education faculty's refusal to permit a student to continue in the education program. - 7.
 If, in the course of the student's progressing through the program, deficiencies in knowledge, skills, teaching performance, or dispositions for teaching become evident, the education faculty will meet to discuss the observed deficiency to determine a course of action.